-Fed’s John Williams joke shows how a novel policy could work or fail
+‘Not showing any slides’: Joke from Fed’s John Williams offers glimpse into novel policy

 It differs from the Fed's current approach of targeting inflation at 2 per cent while taking a position of "let bygones be bygones" to past periods when it is above or below that level.

-Mr. Williams, Chicago Fed president Charles Evans and former Fed Chair Ben Bernanke have in recent months championed price-level targeting as a way to give central banks more scope to combat a severe downturn when merely cutting interest rates is not enough.
+Mr. Williams, Chicago Fed president Charles Evans and former Fed chair Ben Bernanke have in recent months championed price-level targeting as a way to give central banks more scope to combat a severe downturn when merely cutting interest rates is not enough.

 If people believe the central bank will stick to this policy, they will try to spend what they can during a downturn, before their money's value is eroded by future inflation.
 That spending will itself pull the economy from recession faster, shortening any future period of high inflation induced by the central bank.